Gore Mountain Range Rock Climbing

 The Gore Range is one of the most untouched and unused areas in Colorado.
 The mountains often have long approaches, unpredictable weather, and require a full alpine skill set to safely access.

 The range can be accessed from Silverthorne, Vail, and up CO Hwy 9 to Heeney.
 There are many trails that access this area and are well maintained.
 However, once you leave the trail, all bets are off as to what you will find.

 Climbing Season For the Alpine Rock area.

 Weather station 6.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Gore Mountain Range:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Gore Mountain Range: